Munna Creek: Geography

-The western boundary of the locality is the Munna Creek watercourse, as is the northern boundary until Munna Creek joins the Mary River.
-The eastern boundary comprises the Mary River and then the Bauple Woolooga Road.
-The locality to the south east of Munna Creek is Miva.
+The Mary River forms most of the eastern and north-eastern boundary of the locality, entering from the east (Miva / Paterson) and exiting to the north-east (Mount Urah / Gundiah).
+The watercourse Munna Creek enters the locality from the south (Glen Echo) and forms a short section of the south-western boundary of the locality before meandering through the locality and becomes a tributary of the Mary River on the locality's eastern boundary.

+The Bauple Woolooga Road forms the south-eastern boundary of the locality.

+The land use is predominantly grazing on native vegetation with some crop growing.

 History

 Miva station was part of the Mount Uhra pastoral run owned by Gideon A. Scott in 1851.
 It was a sheep property.
 At that time Munna Creek was described:-"for about ten miles above its junction with the Mary river, is navigable for boats, and is a broad sheet of fresh water, varying from fifteen to thirty yards wide."

 Prior to the building of the Bauple Woolooga Road the Munna Miva road crossed the Mary River at the Miva Crossing.
 After the flood waters entered the Miva Crossing Hotel (Mr. J. Orphant's), notwithstanding the fact that it stood on an unusually high bank, the hotel was moved to the top of the hill where it later became a residence with a store in front.